Wet and dry internal friction can be measured with the Jarzynski equality: Acknowledgements

 \section{Acknowledgements}

-We thank Burkhard D\"unweg, Subhashish Chaki and Ranjith Padinhateeri for enlightening discussions.
-The work was supported by the MonARCH and SpaceTime computational facilities of Monash University and IIT Bombay, respectively.
+We thank Burkhard D\"unweg, Subhashish Chaki, Ranjith Padinhateeri and Gareth McKinley for enlightening discussions.
+The work was supported by the MonARCH and SpaceTime-2 computational facilities of Monash University and IIT Bombay, respectively.
+CPU time grants from the National Computational Infrastructure (NCI) facility hosted by Australian National University is also acknowledged.
+R.C. acknowledges IRCC-IIT Bombay for funding (Project No. RD/0518-IRCCAW0-001).
 We also acknowledge the funding and general support received from the IITB-Monash Research Academy.